-When the scientists at the Alfred-Wegener-Institute talk about their HAUSGARTEN, they are talking about a multi-disciplinary observatory in the Arctic deep sea.
+When the scientists at the Alfred-Wegener-Institute talk about their HAUSGARTEN, they are not referring to the garden behind the Institute – they are talking about a multi-disciplinary observatory in the Arctic deep sea.

 Dry deserts, ice-covered poles, tropical forests – the earth offers diversified and impressive landscapes.
 The largest one among them is the least well known – the deep sea.
 It covers more than 62% of the earth’s surface and is predominantly unexplored.
 Characteristic for this gigantic habitat under 800 metres of deep water are the extreme living and research conditions.
 Complete darkness and immense water pressure make it difficult for scientists to penetrate this habitat.
 Researchers even assumed for a long time that absolutely no forms of life existed at these depths.
 In 1860 when an attempt was made to carry out deep-sea repairs on a defective cable, strange animals were hanging on the cable retrieved from almost 2,000 meters below.
 This immediately aroused the interest of research scientists.
 However, in order to uncover the secrets of life from the deep sea, research scientists require the support of state-of-the-art technology, such as submersibles, equipped with lights, cameras and scientific equipment that can withstand the extreme pressure.
 This is the reason deep-sea research didn’t really gain momentum until the middle of the last century.